State development areas (SDAs) are clearly defined areas of land established by the Coordinator-General to promote economic development in Queensland.

 They typically take the form of one of the following:

-- industrial hubs for large-scale, heavy industry - mainly located on the coast of Queensland, in close proximity to ports, rail and major road networks
+- industrial hubs for large-scale, heavy industry - mainly located on the coast of Queensland, close to ports, rail and major road networks

 - multi-user infrastructure corridors - for the co-location of infrastructure such as rail lines, water and gas pipelines, and electricity transmission lines

-- major public infrastructure sites - for example, the Lady Cilento Children's Hospital.
+- major public infrastructure sites - for example, the Queensland Children's Hospital.

 - Abbot Point